littleactuary/littleactuary.github.io/_posts/blog/2015-11-30-some-things-about-writing-R-programs.md

 ### #3: Naming your variables wisely

 A good variable name is a meaningful name, not too short, not too long.
-However, when naming an index variable, most people use "i" or "j" or "k".
-A friend of mine has taught me that in this case, "ii" is better than "i".
+However, when naming an index variable, we usually choose a meaningless letter such as "i", "j" or "k".
+In this case, a friend of mine has taught me that "ii" is better than "i".
 Instead of:

 {% highlight r %}
 beautifulAmount = function(x){